chapel-lang/chapel/doc/rst/language/spec/bytes.rst

 Casts from *bytes* to a Numeric Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This module supports casts from ``bytes`` to numeric types.
-Such
+Chapel supports casts from ``bytes`` to numeric types.
+Such casts will
-casts will interpret the *bytes* as ASCII characters and convert it
+interpret the *bytes* as ASCII characters, convert it to the numeric type
-to the numeric type and throw an error if the *bytes* does not
+and then throw an error if the *bytes* does not match the expected format
-match the expected format of a number.
+of a number.
 For example:

 .. code-block:: chapel